Antonio-Iijima/alvin/README.md

 ## Binding & Scope

-ALVIN is a dynamically scoped language.
-So far, we have covered three separate instances of binding values it makes available: `set`/`update` for single variables, `let` for multiple variables, and the implicit binding of function parameters.
+$\text{ALVIN}$ is a dynamically scoped language.
+So far, we have covered three separate instances of binding values it makes available: `set`/`update` for single variables, `let` for multiple variables in sequence, and the implicit binding of function parameters.
 There is one additional binder: `setf`, a variation of `set` specifically for binding named functions.
 The use of this will become clearer in the next section, but first we should provide an overview of how the environment is implemented.

 ### The Environment

-The Environment data structure is the backbone of the ALVIN interpreter.
-It is internally represented using a Stack of dictionaries, i.e. `[{}, {'a':1}, {'x':3,'y':10}]`.
-The dictionaries and their hierarchy in the Stack correspond to the scopes, which are created and destroyed as the program is evaluated.
+The Environment data structure is the backbone of the $\text{ALVIN}$ interpreter.
+It is internally represented using a stack of dictionaries, i.e. `[{}, {'a':1}, {'x':3,'y':10}]`.
+The dictionaries and their hierarchy in the stack correspond to the scopes, which are created and destroyed as the program is evaluated.

 During the evaluation of a function, `do`, `until`, or `let`, a new local scope is created and added to the Environment stack.
 All declarations are bound (passed arguments to parameters, any `set` or `update` statements in a `do` or `until` block, and all `let` bindings).
 Functions have some additional work on account of $\text{FUNARGs}$ (see next segment), but this is the basic structure.
 Once the evaluation of the body of the expression is complete, the top scope (i.e. the most recently pushed scope) is popped off the stack, and evaluation proceeds without it.